kengz/Machines/README.md

 `converter.js` and `Tree.js` are helper classes for `machine.js`, and will be called within it.
 The former converts `DFA, NFA, e-NFA, PDA` into restrictions of `TM`; the latter gives the nondeterministic structure of `TM`.

 For detailed documentation, refer to the `*.html` pages, generated with `Docco`.

+## JSON format

+For sample machine definitions, refer to the sample json files in the `definitions` folder.
+The format is designed to reflect the restrictive-polymorphic nature among the machines.

 ## Versions